andreasschmidtjensen/aorta/README.md

 ### Model Checking
 The *modelchecker* works as a JPF plugin.
 It furthermore includes a build-configuration that creates a jar with all dependencies.
 This jar (in the folder `standalone`) can be run as follows:

-    java -jar aorta-modelchecker.jar AIL-file [PSL-file]
+    java -jar aorta-modelchecker.jar AIL-file [PSL-file] [p=Propertyname] [m=Modelfile] [-save]

 If no PSL-file is provided, the system is executed normally.
 Otherwise, modelchecking using JPF is performed.
 The jar should be executed in the working directory of the system to be verified.
+To model check a specific property in the PSL-file, use `p=Propertyname`.
+To generate a model of the entire system (use with precaution, can get quite large), use `p=Propertyname m=Modelfile -save` (will be generated using the property specified by `Propertyname`).
+To use the model file afterwards instead of running the system, use `m=Modelfile`.

 #### Setup of the modelchecking system
 The system relies on JPF and should therefore be setup as follows: